Satisfactory Academic Progress

 Federal Financial Aid Satisfactory Academic Progress Policy

-Federal regulations (34 CFR 668.16(e)) require schools to implement a Satisfactory Academic Progress (SAP) policy to ensure that students are making measurable academic progress toward the completion of an eligible academic program.
+Federal regulations (34 CFR 668.16(e)) require institutions to establish and apply a Satisfactory Academic Progress (SAP) policy to ensure students are making measurable progress toward the completion of an eligible academic program.
 This policy applies to all students enrolled at BMCC, including both Title IV and non-Title IV recipients.
-Students must meet the SAP standards outlined below to remain eligible for federal financial aid, institutional aid, and scholarships.
-Non-Title IV recipients will be subject to the same SAP standards as those receiving federal financial aid.
+To remain eligible for federal financial aid, institutional aid, and scholarships, students must meet the SAP standards outlined below.
+Non-Title IV recipients are held to the same SAP standards as those receiving federal financial aid.

 SAP Evaluation